-Sandra Groeneveld has joined the LNVH board in September 2018.
+Sandra Groeneveld is a LNVH board member since September 2018.

 Sandra Ponzanesi is Professor of Gender and Postcolonial Studies, Department of Media and Culture Studies/Graduate Gender Programme, Utrecht University and Head of Humanities at Utrecht University College, the Netherlands.
 Among her interests is the reception of the postcolonial field in relation to the cultural industry, the understanding of the notion of Europe from a postcolonial perspective, postcolonial cinema studies, and the exploration of digital literacies of migrants in transnational contexts.
 She is currently project leader of the ERC consolidator grant “Digital Crossings in Europe: Gender, Diaspora and Belonging.”
 The project aims to investigate the relation between migration and digital technologies, in particular the way in which the ‘connected migrant’ contributes to new forms of European integration and cosmopolitan citizenship.
 The project explores digital diasporas in relation to issues of gender, ethnicity and affective belonging, focusing on how new technologies enhance new forms of connectivity between the homeland and destination countries, bus also across diasporas.
 The project pioneers a new interdisciplinary method that combines media studies, postcolonial theories, digital humanities and gender studies, drawing from the humanities and social science.

-Sandra Ponzanesi has joined the LNVH board in May 2016.
+Sandra Ponzanesi is a LNVH board member since May 2016.

 Since 2005, Henriëtte Prast is professor Personal Financial Planning at Tilburg University.
 She is a member of the Senate (Eerste Kamer) of the Dutch Parliament as part of the D66 fraction.

-Henriette Prast joined the board in July 2017.
+Henriette Prast is a LNVH board member since July 2017.

 The bureau is the beating heart of the LNVH.
 Located in Utrecht, it houses a policy advisor, a programme officer and a secretary.
 They support, amongst many other things, the board in executing the long term policy.
 Please contact us directy or via our secretary for answers to your questions, policy advice, for/with suggestions for events, nominations, interesting facts and figures, articles.
 We are more than happy to help you.
 The bureau can be contacted via: 030 600 1361 or firstname.lastname@example.org